VIDEO

 National Geographic Television and Film

 Ocean currents are located at the ocean surface and in deep water below 300 meters (984 feet).
 They can move water horizontally and vertically, which occurs on local and global scales.
-The ocean has an interconnected current, or circulation, system powered by wind, tides, Earth’s rotation (Coriolis effect), the sun (solar energy), and water density differences.
-The topography and shape of ocean basins and nearby landmasses also influence ocean currents.
+The ocean has an interconnected current, or circulation, system powered by wind, tides, Earth’s rotation (), the sun (), and water differences.
+The and shape of ocean basins and nearby landmasses also influence ocean currents.
 These forces and physical characteristics affect the size, shape, speed, and direction of ocean currents.

 The global conveyor belt includes both surface and deep ocean currents that circulate the globe in a 1,000-year cycle.
 The global conveyor belt’s circulation is the result of two simultaneous processes: warm surface currents carrying less dense water away from the Equator toward the poles, and cold deep ocean currents carrying denser water away from the poles toward the Equator.
 The ocean’s global circulation system plays a key role in distributing heat energy, regulating weather and climate, and cycling vital nutrients and gases.